What is Caller ID?

 Outbound Caller ID Number

 When placing an outbound call via Mission Control, we will pass the caller ID number that you use with the call.
 That is, whatever CLI (calling line identification) you are sending with the call will be shown to the party receiving the call.
-If you do not provide a CLI, your call will go through with "unknown" displayed to the receiving party.
+If you do not provide a CLI, your call will go through with "anonymous" displayed to the receiving party.

 Note: Telnyx Mission Control provides you with the ability to setup Caller ID Override at the connection level.
 This will enable you to set a default outbound caller ID number for all calls for a particular connection.
 This would ensure that even if you do not provide a CLI when placing an outbound call, we will make sure to set the CLI to the Caller ID Override number you provide.